scidsg/project-info/hush-line/whitepaper-draft.md

 In Q4-2023, we worked with Ura Creative to assist in developing Hush Line's visual identity, including illustrations, iconography, identity, and marketing assets [^59].

 ## 9. Documentation
-Hush Line aims to write simple, straightforward documentation for non-technical users [^60].
+Hush Line aims to write straightforward documentation for non-technical users [^60].

 ## 10. Support Model
 While Hush Line is free and open-source software, we recognize the need for financial support for our contributors and professional support for the product.
-We've set up multiple ways for support, including:
+We've set up multiple channels for support, including:
 - GitHub Sponsors
 - Open Collective
 - Community Contributor Guidelines